P-p-H-d/mlib/README.md

 > [!Note]
 > The memory context parameter is not stored in the container
 > because it is not efficient in memory usage and is redundant when you
-> create container of other containers (example `array` of `string_t)`
+> create container of other containers (example `array` of `string_t`).

-> The user shall ensure of the coherence of the memory context for a given container
-> so that it is the same memory context since its construction to its destruction.
+The user shall ensure of the coherence of the memory context for a given container so that the same memory context is used from its construction to its destruction.

 If you master your own memory, you may want to control when performing the Garbage Collecting.
 This Garbage Collecting may be quite efficient in reclaiming allocated memory in a single and efficient pass: in such a case, you may not want calling the destructors of the containers as their operation of freeing the memory back to the memory allocator will be redundant and inefficient.
 As a consequence, the following guarantee is ensured:

 The destructors of all containers except the thread safe ones only free back memory.
 As such, it is safe not to call the destructors of these containers if you have another way to reclaim your memory.
-If the destructor of a mutex is also a no-op on your system, this guarantee is extended to the thread safe containers too.
+If the destructor of a mutex is also a no-op on your system, this guarantee is extended to all containers (including the thread safe containers too).

 In order to use such feature, you need to:

 * define globally `M_USE_CONTEXT` with your type.
-* define globally an override of the memory functions `M_MEMORY_ALLOC`, `M_MEMORY_DEL`, `M_MEMORY_REALLOC` and `M_MEMORY_FREE`.
+* define globally an override of the memory functions `M_MEMORY_ALLOC`, `M_MEMORY_DEL`, `M_MEMORY_REALLOC` and `M_MEMORY_FREE` to use your context.

-You will realize that the expected definitions of these macros don't expect the memory context parameter.
-Instead, the macros themselves shall directly use the named argument `m_context` for this purpose.
-This argument is ensure to be defined by the function when using this macro.

-FIXME: Seems bad design when written...

 Example